 The Mission Society offers two educational events in the Southern Province each year.
-In May, guest speakers share about their recent mission experiences after a delicious fellowship meal provided by a local congregation.
+In June, guest speakers share about their recent mission experiences after a delicious fellowship meal provided by a local congregation.
 The Annual Celebration Lovefeast is in November of each year.
-Our Lovefeast speaker offers an inspiring message during the worship service.
+The Lovefeast speaker offers an inspiring message during the worship service.
 Everyone enjoys inter-generational music by guest musicians, anthems by the congregation’s choir, and a band prelude by the Provincial Band.

 NORTH EAST PENN